howardhall/java-data-structs/README.md

-pq/ArrayPriorityQueue   priority queue implementation featuring an array listed that is sorted on removal pq/LinkedPriorityQueue  priority queue implementation featuring a linked list that is sorted on insertion pq/HeapPriorityQueue    priority queue implementation featuring a min-heap queue/Deque double      ended queue implementation using a linked list. (insert at rear) queue/Queue queue       implementation using a linked list (insert at rear) queue/Stack stack       implementation using a linked lst (insert at rear) set/ArraySet set        implementation using an array list set/HashSet set         implementation using a hash table
+pq/ArrayPriorityQueue   priority queue implementation featuring an array listed that is sorted on removal pq/LinkedPriorityQueue  priority queue implementation featuring a linked list that is sorted on insertion pq/HeapPriorityQueue    priority queue implementation featuring a min-heap queue/Deque             ended queue implementation using a linked list. (insert at rear) queue/Queue             implementation using a linked list (insert at rear) queue/Stack             implementation using a linked lst (insert at rear) set/ArraySet            implementation using an array list set/HashSet             implementation using a hash table
 ```